 There are several numerical models that have been developed to estimate the burn rate.
-A simple steady-state combustion of SCPs was developed as a two parameter, power law in pressure $r = a(P/P_0)^n$ [17].
+A simple steady-state combustion of SCPs was developed as a two parameter, power law in pressure $r = a(P/P_0)^n$ [16].
 Even though this model fails to capture important features such as the relation between the unsteady flame structure and the burning rate, it remains very useful.
-Another model was developed that introduces a mechanism to drive the energy release at the burning surface and the heterogeneous reaction of the oxidizer [18].
-The next increase in model complexity comes by considering the flame structure.
-For instance, models have been introduced where the assumed structure is three flames instead of one: (a) premixed binder rich flame, (b) lean premixed oxidizer (AP) flame, and (c) the diffusion flame anchored by the other two premixed flames [19-21].
-The relation between flame structure and burn rate calculations in modeling has been extensively studied [22-24].
-In some gas-phase models, erosive burning near the surface of the propellant have been incorporated into a three-flame model to include the effect of the high-velocity gas flow [25, 26].
-Since real SCPs are have a wide distribution of AP particle sizes, models have been created to include a bimodal distribution of AP particles, for instance, the petite ensemble model, which also includes the temperature sensitivity of the SCP [27].
-An analytical method based on pressure and temperature correlation has been developed to study the dependence of SCP deflagration rate on pressure and initial temperature [28] for SCPs.
-One of the key findings experimentally was that the burning rates of the AP composite propellants increase with increasing AP concentration and decreasing AP diameter [29]-a finding that is supported with current modeling efforts [30].
+Another model was developed that introduces a mechanism to drive the energy release at the burning surface and the heterogeneous reaction of the oxidizer [17].
+The next increase in model complexity comes by consider the flame structure.
+For instance, models have been made where the assumed structure is three flames instead of one: (a) premixed binder rich flame, (b) lean premixed oxidizer (AP) flame, and (c) the diffusion flame anchored by the other two premixed flamess [18-20].
+The relation between flame structure and burn rate calculations in modeling has been extensively studied [21-23].
+In some gas-phase models, erosive burning near the surface of the propellant have been incorporated into a three-flame model to include the effect of the high-velocity gas flow [24, 25].
+Since real SCPs are have a wide distribution of AP particle sizes, models have been created to include a bimodal distribution of AP particles, for instance, the petite ensemble model, which also includes the temperature sensitivity of the SCP [26].
+An analytical method based on pressure and temperature correlation has been developed to study the dependence of SCP deflagration rate on pressure and initial temperature [27] for SCPs.
+One of the key findings experimentally was that the burning rates of the AP composite propellants increase with increasing AP concentration and decreasing AP diameter [28]-a finding which is supported with current modeling efforts [29].

-Experimental observation indicates that the burn surface is far from planar [31].
-In general, material heterogeneity produces a highly complex burn front, sometimes producing particles of polymer binder or oxidizer that are advected away by the flow [32].
+Experimental observation indicates that the burn surface is far from planar [30].
+In general, material heterogeneity produces a highly complex burn front, sometimes producing particles of polymer binder or oxidizer that are advected away by the flow [31].
 To model this behavior, it is necessary to adopt a numerical approach capable of resolving complex geometry and topological transitions.
 Explicit meshing of the regressing surface is cumbersome and can be prohibitively difficult, especially when topological transitions occur.
 Eulerian approaches, in which the interface moves through the grid, are more attractive.
 Two such methods, both treating the interface as a sharp discontinuity, have been predominantly used to study regression.
-The first, originally proposed by Hegeb et al. [33] and since applied by Massa et al., [34] and others [35], is to use a coordinate transformation to map the regressing surface to a planar surface.
+The first, originally proposed by Hegeb et al. [32] and since applied by Massa et al., [33] and others [34], is to use a coordinate transformation to map the regressing surface to a planar surface.
 Although this works well for near-planar surfaces, it can fail when the surface experiences a topological transition, which can make it impossible to construct a smooth map.
-The second is to use the level-set (LS) method, which relies on the evolution of a surrogate field, an isocontours of which may be regarded as a sharp surface.
-This was originally applied by Wang et al. [36] and others [37, 38] to modeling surface regression in SCPs.
-Here, surface regression is effected by the calculated local regression rate, which is used to update the surrogate field and then a new interface is approximated by the updated isocontour.
+The second is to use the level-set (LS) method, which relies on the evolution of a surrogate field, the isocontours of which are regarded as a sharp surface.
+This was originally applied by Wang et al. [35] and others [36, 37] to modeling surface regression in SCPs.
+Here, surface regression is effected by local calculation of regression rate, which is used to update the surrogate field at the interface.
 While sharp interface methods are often desirable due to their increased accuracy, we suggest that the problem of interface regression does not particularly benefit from this enhanced precision due to the lack of sharpness in the physical interface itself.
 As such, some of the cumbersome numerical tasks needed for sharp interfaces (front tracking, explicit boundary conditions, nondifferentiability, etc.) needlessly complicate the solution.